Let’s be honest: the fastest way to kill your outreach is to look spammy.

 Signals that trigger friction (avoid these)

-- Repetitive copy sent in bursts.
+- Repetitive copy sent in bursts (looks automated).

-- Automation footprints (bots, extensions, mass spintax).
+- Automation footprints (bots, scrapers, auto-connect tools).

 Safe sending rhythms (how to go fast without flags)

-- Work in small batches (5–10 at a time) with breaks.
+- Work in small batches (5–10 at a time), then take breaks.

 Message hygiene (2–4 lines that feel human)

-- Line 2: one proof (metric/logo/velocity).
+- Line 2: One proof (metric, logos, velocity).

-- Line 3: 15-min fit check, two time options.
+- Line 3: 15-min fit check with two time options.

 Example:

-MRR ₹42L, pilots with [Logo].
-Open to a 15-min fit check [Tue 6:30 PM IST] or [Wed 8:00 PM IST]?”
+Open to a 15-min fit check Tue 6:30 PM IST or Wed 8:00 PM IST?

 Links, files, and tracking (keep it clean)